 A Forgotten Tunnel…

-I recently found an article from 1961 about the discovery of an underground tunnel on what was the MacDermont Mansion in West Oakland.
-Here is what I discovered looking into the mansion.
+I recently found an article from 1961 about the discovery of an underground tunnel in what was the MacDermont Mansion in West Oakland.
+Here is what I discovered when I looked into the mansion.

 Forgotten Tunnel Revives Dimming Memories

-In 1961 the Peralta Villa, a 20-year-old WWII housing unit, was being demolished to make room for new low-rent apartments.
-They were located in the area bounded by 7th, 8th, Center, and Cypress Streets.
+In 1961, the Peralta Villa, a 20-year-old WWII housing unit, was being demolished to make room for new low-rent apartments.
+It was located in the area bounded by 7th, 8th, Center, and Cypress Streets.

-While clearing the land, a workman discovered a concrete-lined tunnel long forgotten and never recorded on the city records.
+While clearing the land, a workman discovered a long-forgotten concrete-lined tunnel that was never recorded in the city records.

 Was it a WWII bomb shelter?
 Did rum runners use it during prohibition?

-The guesses proved to be wrong, but an exciting story.
+The guesses proved to be wrong, but it was an exciting story.

 Oakland Tribune Mar 23, 1961